Pavan-1997/Python_DevOps_Operators/README.md

 # Python_DevOps_Operators

-There are various operators python below are the ones commonly used:
+There are various operators in python below are the ones commonly used:

 - Arithmetic Operators
 - Assisgnment Operators